beginning of content

 The main signs and symptoms of lymphoedema are:

-• aching and discomfort in the affected area
+• in the heat

 Lymphoedema may be mild (no visible swelling), moderate (visible pitting of the skin) or severe (hard, fattier skin).